 Instructions for filling in the study group application and report can be found in the Skaftuki instruction video (in Finnish).

 Working in a communal study group has been rewarding.
-It has added a feeling of collectivity and led to shared artistic processes, as well as a more even divide of responsibilities. -Participant Feedback
+It has added a feeling of collectivity and led to shared artistic processes, as well as a more even division of responsibilities. -Participant Feedback

 After the study group

-The representative member will submit a communal study group report to the skaftuki.fi service within a month of the study group ending.
+The group’s Skaftuki representative will submit a communal study group report to the skaftuki.fi service within a month of the study group ending.
 We will process the description of activity and expense report, after which payment will be made to the bank account submitted.
+If the study group is not set up by a registered association, receipts for all the expenses must be attached to the expense report.

 Additional tips, examples, and instructions can be found here: Ideasta toteutukseen Kansalaisfoorumin tuella opas (in Finnish)